Pranav-Patel-123/Employee-Retention-Detection/README.md

 # Employee-Retention-Detection

-Allmost all the files are in the Scripts folder
+Dataset folder contains all the datasets used in the project.

+Scripts folder contains all the algorithms applied in the above project with the sub-folders (named same as the class imbalance method applied for the sub sequent files).